high-horse/gh-dashboard/README.md

-# 🧭 GitHub Dashboard
+#  GitHub Dashboard

 A simple **GitHub Dashboard** built with **React** (frontend) and **Django** (backend), featuring authentication and integration with the **GitHub API**.
-This project is created for **learning purposes** — to explore React Js with MUI + Python Django framework.
+This project is created for **learning purposes** — to explore React Js and Python Django framework.

 ---